Low Appraisals

 Hi Kristen,

-BUT, you are about to receive the true benefit of being an owner/builder (being your own General Contractor).
+That's too bad about the low appraisal.
+BUT, you are about to receive the true benefit of being an owner/builder (General Contractor), saving money.

 If you are careful with your shopping for the best prices for building materials (prices have fallen) and the subcontractor labor for the jobs you are not going to do yourselves, you should be able to build a good quality 1700 sq. ft. ranch on a full basement, with an attached garage for under $80.00 per sq.ft.
-(Less if on a crawl space or slab), especially since you are doing some (much) of the labor!
+(Less if on a crawl space or slab), especially since you are doing much of the labor!

 Number crunch: